mozman/ezdxf/docs/source/options.rst

 .. module:: ezdxf.options

 The global `ezdxf` options are stored in :mod:`ezdxf.options`.
 This is a wrapper around the :class:`ConfigParser` class.
-The option attributes are read only properties as shortcuts into the :class:`ConfigParser` object stored as attribute :attr:`config`.
+The option most attributes are read only properties as shortcuts.

-To change options you have to edit the config file with a text editor, or modify the :attr:`config` object and :meth:`write` the current configuration into a config file.
+To change options you have to edit the config file with a text editor, or set options by the :meth:`set` method and write the current configuration into a config file.

 Modify and Save Changes